 Trained technicians with precision gauging and proper assembly fixtures carefully assemble all Cobra engines to specific tolerances.
 If you feel you have the skills, and the appropriate tools, to perform the following service tasks please follow the instructions closely.
 The part numbers are listed throughout to help you when ordering parts from your local Cobra dealer.

-If you do not feel comfortable with the service work log on to: www.cobramoto.com to find a cobra dealer or call 517-437-9100.
+If you don't feel comfortable with the service work, log on to www.cobramoto.com to find a Cobra dealer or Call 517.437.9100.

 Engine Service